What Support Can You Get in Secondary Education?

 Click on the boxes below for when and where we can help you during your time in secondary education.

-The Education of Children in Care Service will allocate an Education Improvement Officer to support you from Year 7 through to Year 11.
-The staff will attend PEP meetings and make sure that you are given the best opportunity of succeeding in your learning.
+The Virtual School will allocate an Education Improvement Officer to support you.
+They will attend some of your PEP meetings, make sure the PEP Actions are supportive and make sure that you are given the best opportunity of succeeding in your learning.

 You should have access to a computer at home.
 If you haven't, talk to your Social Worker about this.